Table of Contents

-Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of the diseases of hepatobiliary system, urinary tract, as well as acute appendicitis.
+Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of the diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
 Pelvic ultrasound in women helps in the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.

 Abdominal CT provides better visualization of the abdominal viscera.
 It is also an investigation of choice in hemodynamically stable patients presenting with acute abdomen in an emergency setting.

 Causes of Abdominal Pain According to Regions

 Causes of upper abdominal pain

-Upper abdominal pain can be divided into the pain in right upper quadrant, epigastrium, and left upper quadrant.
+Upper abdominal pain can be divided into the pain in the right upper quadrant, epigastrium, and the left upper quadrant.

 |Right upper quadrant||Epigastrium||Left upper quadrant pain|

 Causes of lower abdominal pain

-Lower abdominal pain can be divided into the pain in right lower quadrant, hypogastrium, and left lower quadrant.
+Lower abdominal pain can be divided into the pain in the right lower quadrant, hypogastrium, and the left lower quadrant.

 |Right lower quadrant||Hypogastrium||Left lower quadrant|